Jens B. Christiansen (piano, würlitzer & electronics)

 Emil de Waal (drums) – at times replaced by Jonas Kardyb

 Kristian Hoffmann (lap-steel & guitar)

 Andreas Markus (upright Bass)

 We are aware that venues around the world have different needs and budgets so we’ve made it possible to vary the amount of people performing with the ensemble.
 Please talk to the booking agent about this.

-Tech Rider: Rumpistol Ensemble Tech Rider 2021 (right click to save).
+Tech Rider: Rumpistol Ensemble Sextet Tech Rider (right click to save).

 Link to “After The Flood” album: https://lnk.to/qDRylr7C

-During the concert, Jens B. Christiansen will share stories about the course of his burn-out and about how he fought his way back to reality.
+During his concerts, Jens B. Christiansen will share stories about the course of his burn-out and about how he fought his way back to reality.

 “Delightful, somehow strangely intense and damn well produced” – Music Dances When You Sleep

 “A beautiful and quite varied piece of musical landscape.” – Tor Hammerø (NO)